 Bake a week’s worth of cereal ahead of time, and stash it in the fridge in portioned out baggies for healthy breakfast cereal or healthy snacks all work week long!

 Changing the recipe for these low carb cocoa puffs will also change the flavor.
 Choose subtle enhancements like:

 - Use your favorite nut butter (other than peanut butter).

 - Opt for different flavored protein powders — peanut butter flavored, vanilla, you name it!

 - You can also choose a three-flavor combination of protein powders.
 Make a batch of each and mix them together for a fruity low carb cocoa puffs concoction resembling Trix!

 - Add some nuts!
-Check out this grain free granola, or this low carb chocolate granola to see how you can add some texture into this delicious breakfast!
+Check out this grain free granola, to see how you can add some texture into this delicious breakfast!